billray0259/p5js-traffic-simulator/README.md

 Here are some potential enhancements that could be made to the project:

+- Enable the use of configurable simulation files that save information such as
+  - Car spawning parameters
+    - Car parameters (speed, acceleration, braking distance)
+    - Spawn locations
+    - Spawning rate
+  - Road layout
+  - etc.
-- Improve car brakeing dynamic to match speed of leading car instead of maximum brakeing
+- Improve car braking dynamic to match speed of leading car instead of maximum braking
 - Improve on ramps to facilitate more civilized merging

 ## **Dependencies**